-Users can remotely access the MESA using the built-in Ethernet port.
+The MESA can be remotely accessed using the built-in Ethernet port.
 Third-party Virtual Network Computing (VNC) software is a commercially available tool for connecting to a device such as the MESA.

 Starting the MESA VNC server:

 - 1. Connect the MESA to a network using the Ethernet Jack located at the top of the unit. - 2.
 Open MESA Network Settings menus by selecting the Network Icon from the status bar.